 Office of Legislative Affairs develops, analyzes, tracks, and advocates legislative proposals of interest to the Attorney General’s office.

-Special Assistant Attorneys General are attorneys outside the divisional structure who serve on the Attorney General’s executive staff, assisting him directly on a variety of legal matters and representing the Attorney General as members or liaisons to several boards and commissions.
+Special Assistants to the Attorney General are attorneys outside the divisional structure who serve on the Attorney General’s executive staff, assisting him directly on a variety of legal matters and representing the Attorney General as members or liaisons to several boards and commissions.

 Equal Employment Rights & Resolution Office makes policy recommendations to the Attorney General and provides technical assistance and policy direction to the department’s managers in their efforts to comply with equal employment opportunity and civil rights laws.